tra38/The-Atheists-Who-Believe-In-God/README.md

 The program will generate a file ("atheists.md").
 You can generate a different novel by changing the RNG seed in runner.rb.

--evaluate_data.rb is in charge of converting the survey data into text and categories (turning machine-readable data into human-readable data).
+- evaluate_data.rb is in charge of converting the survey data into text and categories (turning machine-readable data into human-readable data).
--speech_template.rb then assembles the human-readable data into sentences previously written by me.
+- speech_template.rb then assembles the human-readable data into sentences previously written by me.
 These sentences are then "joined" together into paragraphs.
 While speech_template.rb only generate stories based on a single template/structure, it should not be hard to create different templates and have the computer choose between them.
--names.rb generates fake names, based on whether the atheist claims to be male and female.
+- names.rb generates fake names, based on whether the atheist claims to be male and female.

 The only data that is fake (other than the randomly-generated names by names.rb) is the name and details of the "fake faiths" that the atheists believe in.
 The "fake faith" is randomly determined in runner.rb.